markuskont/pikksilm/README.md

 ### Suricata

+**Coming soon**.
 Suricata EVE enrichment is supported in backend.
 However, unlike Arkime which can be enriched through WISE, Suricata events need to be streamed through pikksilm.
 This was implemented in initial prototype but the feature has not yet been reworked for new multi-worker setup.
-Stay posted on use a older version from Releases.
+Stay posted or use a older version from Releases.
 Do note that older versions use different configuration syntax that does not reflect this documentation.

 ### Systemd service